 Why permanent beds?

-Permanent beds can help improve soil health on the farm-scale.
-Rather than plow and harrow by the field, fields are divided into a set of beds.
-Field traffic (tractor or foot) is then restricted to the between-bed area, year after year.
+Permanent bed systems can help farms improve soil health at the farm-level.
+Rather than plow and harrow by the field, fields are divided into a set of beds and field traffic, whether tractor or foot, is restricted to the between-bed area, year after year.
 These pathways can be managed with cultivation, mulches, cover crops, or perennial sod.

 Looking for farm examples?
 We feature long-term permanent bed farms and describe their methods in our RT Farm Stories series.